sUhAs1011/Udemy_Course/README.md

 The agent interacts with the Pac-Man game over multiple episodes, aiming to learn optimal actions for maximizing the score.
 After each move, it stores experiences in a replay buffer and uses them to train the neural network, improving its decision-making capabilities.

 ### 3.A3C for Kung Fu
+This kung fu game is implemented using A3C algorithm, which is a type of reinforcement learning which basically combines both policy based and value based methods, This algorithm introduces asynchronous training to improve training and effiiceny in the environments with complex dynamics.

+Generally the key concepts of this algorith are:

+1.Actor-Critic Framework
+2.Advantage Function
+3.Asynchronous Updates
+4.On-Policy Learning

+This is a very good and an efficient algorithm as it helps in stabilized learning and efficient resource utilization